Myasthenia Eyes and the Emotional Toll

 Feeling uncomfortable in public

 I felt so sorry for myself and cried a lot.
 The medication I was prescribed was not working.
 After 2 weeks, then 3, then 4, I still had no improvement!
 I needed something more, something that would help me open my eye and see again.
-At this point, I was willing to try about anything.
+At this point, I was willing to try about anything that would help me enjoy life again.

 Join the conversation